wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Battery Chargers
 ^^^^^^^^^^^^^^^^^^^

-There are many good COTS "smart" battery chargers with 'maintenance mode' features designed for 12V SLA batteries.
+There are many good COTS "smart" battery chargers designed for 12V SLA batteries, rated for 6A or less per battery, with 'maintenance mode' features.
+Chargers rated over 6A are not allowed in FRC pits.

-Chargers used at competition may only use a maximum of 6A per battery.
-Charging below 6 amps will avoid heat buildup, but take longer.

-Teams are required to use Anderson SB connectors on battery chargers used at competitions.
+Chargers used at competition are required to use Anderson SB connectors.
+Attaching a COTS SB connector battery lead using appropriately sized wire nuts or screw terminals is fast and simple.

-The simplest way to add an SB connector to a COTS charger yourself is to use the original charger clamps on a set of COTS leads and then wrap each clamp in electrical tape.
-Alternatively, screw terminals or wire nuts can be used.
 SB Connector Contacts are also available for smaller wire sizes, if the team has crimping capability.

-..warning:: Check the polarities with a multimeter before plugging in the first battery.
+..warning:: After attaching the SB, double check the charger polarities with a multimeter before plugging in the first battery.

 Some FRC vendors sell chargers with red SB50 connectors pre-attached.